fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 Once you change the value of the gauge, the latter automatically calls the `FC_ChartUpdated(DOMId)` JavaScript function.

 You need to define this method in your HTML page and then write the JavaScript code to retrieve the data using `getData(index)` or `getDataForId(id)` method as shown below:

-To look at the HTML + JavaScript code required to retrieve data from the dial when a user changes the value, click [here](http://docs.fusioncharts.com/widgets/Contents/Angular/Edit.html).

 ## Create real time angular gauge